JustSomeGirlWithoutASoul/Electrical-Vehicle-Distribution-Optimization-/README.md

   • Environmental consideration: Excessive deployment of hardware can increase carbon footprint and material waste.

-The problem’s complexity makes it a valuable study in balancing environmental, economic, and opera- tional factors.
+The problem’s complexity makes it a valuable study in balancing environmental, economic, and operational factors.
 This project tackles a real-world challenge with significant implications for sustainable transportation.
 By applying optimization techniques to Washington’s EV landscape, it offers practical solutions to inform infrastructure investment and policy decisions.